analytiq-hub/sigagent.github.io/self_driving_cars/how_to_build_a_self_driving_car.md

   * Static object detection - specialized for the types of static objects.
 For example: traffic signage.
 Parked vehicles.
 Treating static objects separately in the detection pipeline allows for more efficient algorithms specialized for static objects.
   * Dynamic object detection, incluing pedestrian detection.
   * Object tracking.
 Object prediction.
+    * Sometimes, this is implemented as a single deep learning layer fused with the object detection layer.
+    * Other times, this is implemented as separate layers.

 #### Development cycle
 * The underlying robotics platform needs to support individual developers who specialize in specific components: planner, controller, various perception components.